 We also focus on non-financial operating performance indicators as drivers for our key financial figures and supporting control parameters.

-We focus on our customers and offer them affordable homes that meet their needs together with housing-related services and reliable customer support.
-Consequently, the third main key figure alongside FFO 1 and adjusted NAV is the Customer Satisfaction Index (CSI).
+Our business activities focus on our customers.
+We aim to offer them affordable homes that meet their needs together with housing-related services and reliable customer support.
+As a result, the fourth most meaningful performance indicator at overall Group level, in addition to the financial performance indicators, is the Customer Satisfaction Index (CSI).
 It is determined at regular intervals in systematic customer surveys conducted by an external service provider and shows the effectiveness and sustainability of our services for the customer.
-Our company’s economic success and, in particular, the success of our value-add strategy are directly linked to the satisfaction level of our customers.
-We are aware of this fact and implement a wide variety of measures to improve our services in the interest of our tenants.
+Our company’s economic success and, in particular, the success of our Value-add strategy are directly linked to the satisfaction level of our customers.
+We are aware of this fact and implement a wide variety of measures with the goal of improving our services in the interest of our tenants.

-The vacancy rate shows the proportion of units in our own housing stocks that are not rented and therefore generate no rental income.
+The vacancy rate also shows the proportion of units in our own portfolio that are not rented and therefore generate no rental income.
 It can serve as an early-warning indicator, e. g. to identify non-marketable apartments.

 The vacancy rate and the average rent are key drivers for the development of our key figures related to the management of rental income.
 Together with the CSI they serve as essential early warning indicators.

-The fair value step-up represents the difference between the income from the sale of a unit and its fair value.
+The fair value step-up represents the difference between the income from the sale of a residential unit and its last recognized fair value.
 It shows the percentage increase in value for the company on the sale of a unit before further costs of sale.

 CSI (Customer Satisfaction Index)